lucifer1004/DocumenterTypst.jl/test/snapshots/visual/README.md

 1. Generate new PNG images
 2. Compute new hashes
 3. Save hashes to `.hash` files
-4. Save reference PNGs to `references/`
+4. Save reference PNG pictures to `references/`

 ### Debugging Failures